Tail risk: Characteristics of tail risk

 Traditional portfolio strategies rely heavily upon the assumption that market returns follow a normal distribution, characterized by the bell curve, which illustrates that, given enough observations, all values in a sample will be distributed symmetrically with respect to the mean.
 The empirical rule then states that about 99.7% of all variations following a normal distribution lies within three standard deviations of the mean.
 Therefore, there is only a 0.3% chance of an extreme event occurring.
 Many financial models such as Modern Portfolio Theory and Efficient Markets assume normality.

 However, financial markets are not perfect as they are largely shaped by unpredictable human behavior and an abundance of evidence suggests that the distribution of returns is in fact not normal, but skewed.
 Observed tails are fatter than traditionally predicted, indicating a significantly higher probability that an investment will move beyond three standard deviations.
 This happens when a rare, unpredictable, and very important event occurs, resulting in significant fluctuations in the value of the stock.
 Tail risk is then the chance of a loss occurring due to such events.
 These tail events are often referred to as black swan events and they can produce disastrous effects on the returns of the portfolio in a very short span of time.
 Fat tails suggest that the likelihood of such events is in fact greater than the one predicted by traditional strategies, which subsequently tend to understate volatility and risk of the asset.

 The importance of considering tail risk in portfolio management is not only theoretical.
-McRandal and Rozanov (2012) observe that in the period from the late 1980s to the early 2010s, there were at least seven episodes that can be viewed as tail events: equity market crash of 1987, 1994 bond market crisis, Asian financial crisis, ruble crisis and LTCM blow-up, dot.com bubble collapse, subprime burst, and infamous Lehman bankruptcy.
+McRandal and Rozanov (2012) observe that in the period from the late 1980s to the early 2010s, there were at least seven episodes that can be viewed as tail events: equity market crash of 1987, 1994 bond market crisis, 1997 Asian financial crisis, 1998 Russian financial crisis and the Long-Term Capital Management blow-up, dot-com bubble collapse, subprime mortgage crisis, and infamous Bankruptcy of Lehman Brothers.